 If you’re a coffee amateur, you’ve come to the right place.
 In the past few years, Montréal has established itself as a world-class coffee town rivaling with cities such as Portland, Melbourne and New York.
 Spot the closest café to you or go on a tour to visit as many as you can while visiting.
 They all have such distinctive personalities

 Christmas in November

-Every November, Montréal holds MTLàTABLE, its restaurant week with over 175 participating restaurants offering 3-course fixed price menus for $21, $31 or $41.
-A plethora of foodie activities is planned around MTLàTABLE and includes food tours, wine events, dinner theater and more.
+Every November, Montréal holds MTLàTABLE, its restaurant week with 150 participating restaurants offering 3-course fixed price menus for $23, $33 or $43.
 If you’re a foodie visiting Montréal for the first time, planning your trip around MTLàTABLE will be much gentler on your wallet.

 Nouvelle cuisine québécoise

 Montréal has been named North America’s new foodie destination by Town & Country Magazine in 2016.
 It’s found its way on many other lists as a great gastronomic destination.
 Montréal cuisine has emerged as a very distinctive one with a focus on local and seasonal ingredients, many of them foraged and unusual, like Manitoba.
 Montréal chefs are passionate and creative and if you want to taste the local cuisine, you’ll have to head to one of these restaurants.